alimanfoo/alimanfoo.github.io/_posts/2016-06-21-understanding-pbwt.md

 So in this case, *PBWT* is more compressible than the original data, but only marginally, requiring 8.2M rather than 10.7M.
+This seems at odds with what is reported in Durbin (2014), i.e., that PBWT is many times more compressible than raw haplotypes, so what's going on?

+I think that a lot of the benefit in terms of compressibility that is reported in Durbin (2014) is actually due to the fact that the haplotype data in the PBWT are transposed relative to the original .gz representation.
+I.e., If haplotypes are organised one variant per row rather than one haplotype per row, and the underlying bytes are in row-major order, then the data become more compressible as you add more haplotypes, because variants tend to be rare and hence most rows will be composed almost entirely of zeros.
+If you then permute each row via the PBWT you get a further benefit, because PBWT tends to bring the ones and zeros together, however the added benefit is fairly marginal and most of the gains come simply from the transposed layout.

-I am using LZ4 here and not the run length encoding used in Durbin (2014), I don't know how much difference that would make.
+Note that I am using LZ4 here and not the run length encoding used in Durbin (2014), I don't know how much difference that would make.

-How about the divergence array?
+To make use of the PBWT you also need the divergence array, so how compressible is that?

 {% highlight python %}